arrow

 How diverse and inclusive is the University of Westminster?

-Sony Interactive Entertainment funds a ten-week programme for school pupils from black, Asian and ethnic minority backgrounds who receive free school meals to work with lecturers and students to build a video game.
-The Westminster summer school gives 16 to 18-year-olds from underrepresented groups a residential experience and taster activities at university.
+Sony Games Academy funds a ten-week programme for school pupils from black, Asian and ethnic minority backgrounds who receive free school meals to work with lecturers and students to build a video game.

 Everything you need to know about scholarships and bursaries at the University of Westminster

-There are about 300 means-tested Westminster Bursaries of £500 per year of study.
-A cost of living assistance scheme awards 500 grants of £300 each.
+There were 479 means-tested Westminster Bursaries of £700 per year of study given to new students in 2024-25.
+A cost of living assistance scheme awards 1,000 one-off grants of £250.
 Care leavers and students who are estranged from their families qualify for extra bursary support.

-There are 20 Vice-chancellor Scholarships of £5,000 per year of study for high-achieving black and ethnic minority applicants from low-income households.
+There are 15 Vice-Chancellor Scholarships of £5,000 per year of study for high-achieving black and ethnic minority applicants from low-income households, as well as seven disability scholarships worth £2,500 and 52 means-tested Great Start scholarships of £2,400.

 Need to know